 As discussed before corrupted, incompatible or outdated device drivers cause most of the blue screen errors.
 And may the memory management BSOD error is one of them.
-We first recommend to update/Reinstall Device drivers (especially the display driver, Network adapter and Audio driver) to make sure outdated/incompatible device driver not causing the issue.
-Here how to update or Reinstall Device drivers on windows 10.
+We first recommend to update/Reinstall Device drivers (especially the display driver, Network adapter and Audio driver) to make sure outdated/incompatible device drivers not causing the issue.
+Here is how to update or Reinstall Device drivers on windows 10.

-- Press Windows + R, type devmgmt.msc and ok to open Device manager.
+- Press Windows + R, type devmgmt.msc and ok to open Device Manager.

-- This will display all installed driver list look for any driver with yellow triangle mark (if you found any simply reinstall the driver).
+- This will display all installed driver list look for any driver with a yellow triangle mark (if you found any simply reinstall the driver).

 - And especially update the most important drivers (display driver, Network adapter, and Audio driver ).